dyxstat/Example-Generating-Input-Files-for-MetaHiCNet/README.md

 # Instruction to generating input files for MetaHiCNet

-Some scripts to process the intermediate data and plot figures are available in the folder [Scripts](https://github.com/dyxstat/Example-Generating-Input-Files-for-MetaHiCNet/tree/main/Scripts).
+Some scripts to process the intermediate data are available in the folder [Scripts](https://github.com/dyxstat/Example-Generating-Input-Files-for-MetaHiCNet/tree/main/Scripts).

 ## Process metagenomic Hi-C (metaHi-C) datasets
 We take the sheep gut metaHi-C datasets for example.